Expertise

 Strengths

-As detailed in the previous section, we believe the BIRT Report Designer has the following advantages over Pentaho’s and JasperReports designers:
+As detailed in the previous section, we believe the BIRT Report Designer has the following advantages over Pentaho and Jaspersoft designers:

-• The BIRT Report Designer is part of the Eclipse IDE, which makes it the obvious choice if you are a Java application developer who works primarily Eclipse.
+• The BIRT Report Designer, like Jaspersoft Studio, is part of the Eclipse IDE which makes it the obvious choice if you are a Java application developer who works primarily Eclipse.
 It integrates seamlessly with Eclipse’s project management features.
+Development teams that use Eclipse may want to consider either Jaspersoft Studio or BIRT over Pentaho for familiarity with the development environment.

 • BIRT has the most useful documentation included in the free product.